The current status of Simferopol and Crimea

-First settlements on the territory of present day Simferopol were formed in prehistoric times, Napels-Scythian is the most famous among ancient ancestors of the city.
+The first settlements on the territory of present day Simferopol appeared in prehistoric times.
+Napels-Scythian is the most famous among ancient ancestors of the city.

-It was the capital of late Scythian state formed in the 3rd century B.C. and presumably destroyed by Goths in the 3rd century A.D.
+It was the capital of the late Scythian state formed in the 3rd century B.C. and presumably destroyed by the Goths in the 3rd century A.D.

 More Historical Facts…